-1. Find the center point of both ends of your workpiece by drawing diagonal lines from corner to corner across the end of the workpiece, as shown in Figure 39.
+Find center point of both ends of your workpiece by drawing diagonal lines from corner to corner across end of workpiece, as shown in Figure 36.

-Figure 39.
+Figure 36.
 Workpiece marked diagonally from corner to corner to determine the center.

-- 2. Make a center mark by using a wood mallet and tapping the point of the spur center into the center of the workpiece on both ends. - 3.
-Using a 1⁄4" drill bit, drill a 1⁄4" deep hole at the center mark on the end of the workpiece to be mounted on the headstock spur center. - 4.
-To help embed the spur center into the workpiece, cut 1⁄2" deep saw kerfs in the headstock end of the workpiece along the diagonal lines marked in Step 1. - 5.
-If your workpiece is over 2" x 2", cut the corners off the workpiece lengthwise to make turning safer and easier (see Figure 40).
+- Make a center mark by using a wood mallet and tapping point of spur center into center of workpiece on both ends. - 3.
+Using a 1⁄4" drill bit, drill a 1⁄4" deep hole at center mark on end of the workpiece to be mounted on headstock spur center. - 4.
+To help embed spur center into workpiece, cut 1⁄2" deep saw kerfs in headstock end of workpiece along diagonal lines marked in Step 1. - 5.
+If your workpiece is over 2" x 2", cut corners off workpiece lengthwise to make turning safer and easier (see Figure 37).

-Figure 40.
+Figure 37.
 Corners of workpiece removed.

-6. Drive the spur center into the end center mark of the workpiece with a wood mallet to embed it at least 1/4" into the workpiece, as shown in Figure 41.
+Drive spur center into end center mark of workpiece with a wood mallet to embed it at least 1/4" into workpiece, as shown in Figure 38.

-Figure 41.
+Figure 38.
 Spur center properly embedded.

-With the workpiece still attached, insert the spur center into the headstock spindle (refer to Installing/Removing Headstock Center on Page 24 for additional instructions).
+With workpiece still attached, insert spur center into headstock spindle (refer to Installing/ Removing Headstock Center on Page 25 for additional instructions).

-Note: Use the tool rest to support the opposite end of the workpiece so that the workpiece and spur center do not separate during installation.
+Note: Use tool rest to support opposite end of workpiece so that workpiece and spur center do not separate during installation.

-- 8. Install the live center into the tailstock quill and tighten the quill lock handle to lock the quill in position (refer to Page 25 for additional instructions). - Slide the tailstock toward the workpiece until the point of the live center touches the workpiece center mark, then lock the tailstock in this position. - 10.
-Loosen the quill lock handle and rotate the tailstock handwheel to push the live center into the workpiece at least a 1⁄2".
+- Install live center into tailstock quill and tighten quill lock handle to lock quill in position (refer to Page 26 for additional instructions). - 9.
+Slide tailstock toward workpiece until point of live center touches workpiece center mark, then lock tailstock in this position. - Loosen quill lock handle and rotate tailstock handwheel to push live center into workpiece at least 1/4".